 The choices below offer value, quality, and impressive flexibility.
 There aren’t any poor selections here, but how you plan to use your new lens is critical.

 Best Overall | Tamron 90mm f/2.8 Di Macro 1:1 VC USD

-With a longstanding reputation as a cutting edge optics firm known for the precision and quality of their work, Tamron is a favorite of many photographers.
+With a longstanding reputation as a cutting-edge optics firm known for the precision and quality of its work, Tamron is a favorite of many photographers.

 Having a Tamron as the best overall option in a list of lenses for Canon users was not expected when this began, but as research continued it became clear it deserved it.
 You have to admit that’s a really nice lens for a great price.
 It’s why so many veteran photographers love Tamron.
 If nothing else, it shows how many options modern photographers enjoy.